 Make a start and maintain the momentum

-A couple of reflective frameworks that students have found useful when getting started and also for deepening your reflections, ask questions that prompt you to identify and explore the significance of experiences you have had or tasks you have undertaken.
+Here are three reflective frameworks that students have found useful when getting started with reflection and documenting learning.
+They also encourage you to deepen your reflections, as they prompt you to recognise and explore the significance of experiences you have had and tasks you have undertaken.
 They will enhance the quality of your reflections about an experience or undertaking that you develop and document via your ePortfolio.

 The 4/5Rs Framework